Organic Consumers Association (OCA)

 The OCA represents over two million online and on the ground network members, including several thousand businesses in the natural foods and organic marketplace.
 Our US and international policy board is broadly representative of the organic, family farm, environmental, and public interest community.

-OCA's overall political program is the Organic Agenda 2005-15, a six-point platform calling for:
+OCA's overall political program is the Organic Agenda, a six-point platform calling for:

-• The conversion of American agriculture to at least 30% organic by the year 2015, including major reforms in agricultural subsidies and appropriations to help family farmers make the transition to organic, develop local and regional markets, and adopt renewable energy practices.
+• The conversion of American agriculture to organic, including major reforms in agricultural subsidies and appropriations to help family farmers make the transition to organic, develop local and regional markets, and adopt renewable energy practices.

 • Fair Trade and economic justice, not so-called corporate-driven "Free Trade" as the global norm.